Tensorized Pauli decomposition algorithm: Results

+We emphasize that the speed-up $\bigo(n 4^{n}) \to \bigo(n 2^{n})$ for the TFIM Hamiltonian is a unique property of the \texttt{TPD} in comparison to the other methods.
+The only promise that can be made is that $H_{n}$ is real-symmetric; of the existing algorithms mentioned, only the H2ZIXY algorithm and the Pauli Composer are sensible for that kind of additional input information.
+They are then able to omit taking into account all Pauli string with an odd number of $\sigma^{2}$-operators.
+However, as this reduced the number of relevant Pauli strings from $4^{n}$ to $2^{n - 1} (2^{n + 1})$, the asymptotic scaling stays the same.
+An overview over the general worst-case complexity as well as for the special case of the TFIM Hamiltonian is provided in \autoref{table:AlgorithmComparison}, showcasing the \texttt{TPD}'s favorable scaling in comparison to the other methods.
+Furthermore, the calculated \texttt{TPD} complexities for all other special cases are collected in \autoref{table:TPDSpecialCases}.

+We now address the \texttt{TPD}'s space complexity.
+In each iteration $i$, up to $4^{i}$ matrices of dimension $2^{n - i} \times 2^{n - i}$ are created which would introduce $\bigo(4^{n})$ additional memory per iteration, i.e. $\bigo(n 4^{n})$ additional memory in total.
+However, since information is only passed between directly consecutive iterations, the parent matrices' memory can be reused after finishing each iteration, yielding a milder memory overhead of $\bigo(4^{n})$.
+This is in alignment with the space complexity of PennyLane's method \citep{Hamaguchi2023HandbookForEfficientlyQuantifyingRobustnessOfMagic}.
+The Pauli Decomposer works with a spatial overhead of $\bigo(2^{n})$ which is improved by \citep{Jones2024DecomposingDenseMatricesIntoDensePauliTensors} to a constant overhead.

-We numerically investigate the performance of \texttt{\texttt{TPD}} against the H2ZIXY, Qiskit's implementation, the Pauli composer method, and PennyLane's implementation on instances from 2 to 10 qubits.
-The results are depicted in \autoref{figure:Numerics} and include input matrices of specific types: symmetric, diagonal, random, sparse, and hermitian matrices as well as the unit matrix and the Transverse Field Ising Model Hamiltonian (TFIM) \cite{TFIM}, respectively.
-The \texttt{\texttt{TPD}} is implemented once for sparse matrices and for matrices stored as numpy arrays.
+Algorithms with asymptotically better worst-case or even special case complexities do not necessarily perform well in practice; numerical studies remain essential.
+In order to also cover this issue, we further investigate numerically the performance of \texttt{TPD} against the H2ZIXY, the Pauli Decomposer method, and PennyLane's internal implementation on instances from 2 to 10 qubits.
+The results are depicted in \autoref{figure:Numerics} and include input matrices of specific types: symmetric, diagonal, random, sparse, single non-trivial tensor factor, and hermitian matrices as well as the unit matrix and the TFIM Hamiltonian, respectively.
 All matrices except the TFIM Hamiltonian as well as the unit matrix are created using matrix elements drawn uniformly at random from the interval $[0, 1]$.
 Symmetric and Hermitian matrices are manipulated accordingly to guarantee their properties.

-In a comprehensive set of numerical experiments, with the exception of diagonal and unit matrices, the H2ZIXY algorithm exhibits the poorest performance.
-The implementations in PennyLane and Qiskit consistently exhibit identical behavior across all scenarios, showcasing the methods' insensitivity to pre-defined characteristics of the input data.
-Conversely, the PauliComposer exhibits runtime performance comparable to the aforementioned algorithms but significantly surpasses them in the case of diagonal and unit matrices.
+In all numerical experiments except for diagonal and unit matrices, the H2ZIXY algorithm exhibits the poorest performance.
+The implementation in PennyLane consistently exhibits identical behavior across all scenarios, showcasing the methods' insensitivity to predefined characteristics of the input data.
+The Pauli Decomposer exhibits runtime performance comparable to the aforementioned algorithms but significantly surpasses them in the case of diagonal and unit matrices.